 I knew, getting in now, I'd be up against it in terms of rebranding, getting players, building infrastructure.
 I asked a couple of people at Riot if I had time to rebrand.
-I had a week and a half, and people were me 'this is ridiculous, we can't do this in a week' and saying we should take our time and plan it and come back in the summer.
+I had a week and a half, and people were telling me 'this is ridiculous, we can't do this in a week' and saying we should take our time and plan it and come back in the summer.
 It just didn't feel right.
 I felt like if we were going to have the maximum push out of the gates, one time, it had to be now.

 Why Echo Fox?

 I can't tell you what I originally wanted it to be due to trademarks, but I was pushed by a few people to have Fox incorporated into it.
 I had a name and then literally like a day before a trademark came back and we couldn't use it and my buddy goes 'What about Echo Fox?'

 To him.
 Honestly I wouldn't have gone with it if I didn't have a connection to Echo.
 It's tied to a loved one in my life, for years, so I couldn't believe he said it.
 It was so right on.

 There are a lot of people yet to embrace competitive gaming and Esports.
 What would you say to someone who might stick their nose up at the idea?

 I couldn't care less what people think, honestly.